andrewfargo/mp-blocks-maven/README.md

 ---

 This code may be found at <https://github.com/andrewfargo/mp-blocks-maven>.
 The original project can be found at <https://github.com/Grinnell-CSC207/mp-blocks-maven>.

+Specifications for this project may be found at <https://rebelsky.cs.grinnell.edu/Courses/CSC207/2024Fa/mps/mp03.html>